ec-europa/europa-component-library/src/website/src/pages/ec/components/button/docs/usage.md

 - do not use for navigation
 - do not use for downloads
-- do not use when the primary action is negative - use secondary
+- do not use when the primary action is negative - use secondary button
-- do not use when the action can't be undone, as in the case of delete
+- do not use when the action can't be undone, such as delete

 # Secondary Button